pjdevries/plg_system_classextension/README.md

   same name as the original class.
 * Because the system plugin is the first to load the class, later references to the same class will use the already loaded class definition.

+## What doesn't work
+Due to the way Joomla! handles legacy, non namespaced classes, a whole bunch of core classes can not be extended using this plugin.
+Those classes can be found in `.../libraries/classmap.php`.
+This file is included during the bootstrap phase, before any plugin events are triggered.

 ## <a id="json-spec">JSON specification</a>